 Great art evokes a sense of wonder.
 It nourishes the mind and spirit.
 Is there a particular song, poem, speech, or novel from which you have drawn insight or inspiration?

 This first Boston College essay prompt is all about art, specifically a piece of art that's had a major impact on you.
+Keep in mind that the prompt specifically asks about a song, poem, speech, or novel.
+If you've been inspired by a different form of art—like a painting, sculpture, or dance piece—you'll probably be fine writing about that as well.

-You also want to avoid rattling on and on about the art piece and why it’s so great.
+You also want to avoid rattling on and on about the art piece and why it's so great.
 Instead, focus on why this piece of art has affected you to such a degree and how this impact has manifested in your life.
+Remember that admissions counselors want to get to know you better.

 Should You Choose This Prompt?

 This essay prompt is ideal for applicants who intend to major in a creative field, such as music or creative writing, due to its emphasis on inspiration and what kind of art has impacted your own approach to creativity.
+It's a great invitation to talk about your major, your passion, and your future goals.

 Even if you don't plan to major in a creative field or have no idea what you want to major in, this is a good prompt to respond to if you can easily think of a piece of art that has changed you in some critical way.
 If you can't, another prompt would probably be better suited for you.